rbind/asimumba.web/content/blog/2018-02-19-thoughts-to-words-an-introduction-to-aaron-simumba-s-website.md

 description: "A brief introduction to my blogging journey, and how I crafted my personal website"
 draft: false
 ---
+This post was originally submitted to the [Rbind support](https://support.rbind.io/2018/02/19/introduction-to-aaron-simumba-website/) website.
+***

 ## Introduction